Solar panels on roof

 • Requires a decent credit score

-To compare personal loans, visit Canstar.com.au.
+To compare personal loans, visit Canstar.com.au

 Advertisement

-Add Solar to your Mortgage
+4. Add solar to your mortgage

-Given how low mortgage rates are currently, borrowing more against your home to pay for a solar system could be a sensible way to finance solar panels.
-Mortgages obviously take a long time to pay off however, and adding more debt could leave you paying a lot more for solar in over the life of the mortgage.
-Paying off solar this way is therefore a bit risky and you shouldn’t do it unless you have a comfortable understanding of your finances or you’ve received independent financial advice.
+When mortgage rates are low, borrowing more against your home could be a sensible way to finance solar panels.
+Mortgages obviously take a long time to pay off, however, and adding more debt could leave you paying a lot more over the life of the mortgage.

 Pros Cons